[(1) A recognised professional body on which a penalty is imposed may appeal to the court on one or more of the appeal grounds.

 (b) that the requirement in respect of which the penalty was imposed had been complied with before the notice under section 391G(1) was given;

-(c) that the requirements of section 391G have not been complied with in relation to the imposition of the penalty and the interests of the body have been substantially prejudiced
+(c) that the requirements of section 391G have not been complied with in relation to the imposition of the penalty and the interests of the body

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.